Ledmington/ledmington.github.io/_posts/2022-05-26-random-compression.md

 ---

 # A bit of theory
-What is information?
+> What is information?
 Can we measure it?
+A pretty good explanation can be found on [Wikipedia](https://en.wikipedia.org/wiki/Information_theory#Quantities_of_information).

 When does an information become redundant?
 What do we mean with the word "compressed"?